-Unlike general-purpose languages, COBOL is best suited for business applications programming.
-The following are some of the characteristics of business applications that makes COBOL different from other programming languages:
+Unlike general-purpose languages, COBOL is best suited for business application programming.
+The following are some of the characteristics of business applications that make COBOL different from other programming languages:

 The fact of the matter is that billions of lines of COBOL continue to exist.
 Any attempt to transition the lines of code to newer programming languages hasn’t been successful.